“I told you I didn’t want that! NO EPISIOTOMY!”

 In the 1960 and 1970s episiotomies were in vogue.
 The medical community felt it was easier to repair a straight cut in the perineum, the skin between the vagina and the anus, than a jagged tear, and that a woman would experience LESS pain after childbirth and faster healing.

-It turns out they were wrong.
+It turns out the medical community was wrong.

 If you read the 1,385-paged manual that obstetricians use, Williams Obstetrics (23rd edition), you will quickly see why.